C4AI/Pira/README.md

 series = {CIKM '21}
 }
 ```

+For the Pirá 2.0 dataset or the baselines:

 # Applications
 Cação, F. N., José, M. M., Oliveira, A. S., Spindola, S., Costa, A. H. R., & Cozman, F. G. (2021).
 [DEEPAGÉ: Answering Questions in Portuguese about the Brazilian Environment](https://arxiv.org/pdf/2110.10015.pdf).